 |December 2019||REF Results||Heightened awareness||Note: This takes place every five years|

-Note: The timetable will be aligned to the calendar publicised on Connect regarding QMUL specific annual events and periods.
+Note: The timetable will be aligned to the calendar publicised on Connected regarding QMUL specific annual events and periods.

 Exclusions: Pre-approved, standard, low risk changes are excluded from change freezes.

-i) The change implementer (Change Builder) must make an assessment and a recommendation.
-If their recommendation is that the required change cannot wait until after the change freeze period, they or their line manager, or deputy, need to discuss with their IT Head of Service (HoS), or deputy, and IT Change Manager, details of the proposed change and their recommendation.
+i) The Change Creator must make an assessment and a recommendation.
+If the recommendation is that the change cannot wait until after the change freeze, they or their manager must email details of the change to their Head of Service (HoS) with the recommendation to proceed.